 Calmly and courteously exchange information with the other driver.
 Do NOT make any apologies or other statements about what happened to the other driver.
 Provide the other driver with the required information and ask the same from them, then move on to the next step.

 - Contact your Insurer

 If you are able, it is best to report the incident to your insurance company while you are still at the scene.
 Your insurer should be able to tell you what to do next.
 From here, file the necessary police reports, continue to seek medical care as needed, and document everything that occurs throughout the process.

 What NOT to do After a Car Accident

 The five things to do immediately after an auto accident are all vitally important, but just as important is what NOT to do.
 Here are three things you should NOT do after a car accident in Alabama:

 - Do Not Admit Fault

 Whenever discussing the accident with the other driver, the police, the insurance adjuster for the other driver, or anyone else involved, NEVER admit liability of any kind.
-Remember, Alabama uses the “contributory negligence” standard for personal injury cases.
-This means that if you are found to even be slightly at fault for the accident, you will not be eligible to collect damages.
+Remember, in Alabama if you are found to even be slightly at fault for the accident, you will not be eligible to collect damages.

 - Do Not Give a Recorded Statement to the Other Party’s Insurer